simp7/goversioninfo-toolkit/README.md

   -target(-t)=[both/file/product]: target for versioning, default is both
 ```

-You also can see description for flags by typing following command
+You also can see descriptions for flags by typing following command
 ```
 exevup --help
 ```